 As breakfast is included when we book our guests at this hotel, you can enjoy the lovely buffet breakfast in "Poppy Restaurant" with lake view included (with better food selection than at the Banff Springs).

 During winter, the lake is frozen, and there are several ice skating rinks on the lake in front of the hotel.
-A variety of cross-country skiing and hiking trails start from the hotel.
+A variety of cross-country skiing and hiking trails start from the hotel, including the Waldhaus Rink.
 You can ski or walk across the lake.
 It is winter wonderland!
 There are also horse carriages that take you along one side of the lake.
 The ski area offers long, advanced and intermediate runs.
 Great Back Bowles was not crowded.
 Some of the best Helicopter Skiing in the world!

 Equipment rental, a ski concierge and storage available in the hotel next to the lobby.
 Complimentary shuttle to the Alpine ski area operates every 20 minutes.

 The dislikes here were the small and unpleasant hot tub and pool area, which was invaded by small yelling kids!
 The gym was small and had an unpleasant odor.